FidelityInternational/djangocms-internalsearch/docs/integration.rst

 base config classes provide default attributes and configuration.

-You will need to configure the haystack indexes (internal search uses django-haystack under the hood) and the django admin UI through settings in the config class.
+You will need to configure the haystack indexes (internal search uses django-haystack under the hood) and the django admin UI through settings in the config class (`BookConfig` which can be pass to `InternalSearchConfig`) .
 Read more on index configuration at `haystack documentation <https://django-haystack.readthedocs.io/en/master/searchindex_api.html>`_

 Here is config class for the `Book` model: